microsoft/moaw/workshops/serverless-overview/workshop.md

 - The owner: `ms`
 - The instance: `01`

-We will use this convention for the rest of the scenario:
+You will use this convention for the rest of the scenario:

 ```xml
 <!--If the resource prefix has a dash: -->